-Press release: Dutch horticulture threatens to fall over15 March 2020
+Press release: Dutch horticulture threatens to fall over

 The Dutch floriculture sector has been hit unprecedentedly hard by the corona crisis.
 Without emergency loans from the government and banks, many companies will go bankrupt within a few weeks.